Einstein-Podolsky-Rosen-like separability indicators for two-mode Gaussian states: Summary and conclusions

-Second, the present development provides a fresh look at the work of Duan {\em et al.}, which is based on EPR-like observables \cite{Duan}.
-Among the original ideas put forward in Ref. \cite{Duan}, the central one is the existence of a standard form II of the CM, which is confirmed here.
-This CM describes a privileged TMGS whose classicality is equivalent to the separability of the whole set of TMGSs connected to it by local unitary transformations.
-Thus, the separability properties of the whole class of TMGSs having a given set of standard-form parameters are assigned to this standard-form-II state.
-The resulting separability criterion is quite special because it is independent of the PPT condition.
-However, in spite of its soundness, the original EPR-like approach \cite{Duan} cannot decide if a TMGS is separable or not, except for the special cases discussed in Sec.
-VI.
-This happens because it does not provide a general analytic solution.
-In the present work, the EPR-like correlation function introduced in Ref. \cite{Duan} is used in a regularized sum form.
-Its optimal value over the variables $\alpha, u_1,u_2,$ denoted ${\tilde f}$, turns out to be a separability indicator for TMGSs.
-This is obtained as a marker of classicality for the standard-form-II TMGS.
+The EPR-like correlation function introduced in Ref. \cite{Duan} is used in Sec.
+VI in a regularized sum form.
+An important conclusion is that its optimal value over the variables $\alpha, u_1,u_2,$ denoted ${\tilde f}$, turns out to be a separability indicator for TMGSs.
+Recall that, among the original ideas put forward in Ref. \cite{Duan}, the central one is the existence of a witness standard form of the CM, which is confirmed here via Theorem 4.
+The requirement of classicality for the corresponding privileged TMGS is equivalent to the separability of the whole set of TMGSs connected to it by local unitary transformations.
+Thus, the separability properties of the whole class of TMGSs having a given set of standard-form parameters are assigned to this witness-standard-form state.
+Our EPR-like separability indicator ${\tilde f}$, Eq.\ (\ref{twin}), is therefore obtained as a marker of classicality for the witness-standard-form TMGS.
+The resulting separability criterion\ (\ref{f>0}) is quite special: indeed, it is independent of the PPT condition, by contrast to the preceding three separability criteria\ (\ref{EFsep}) and\ (\ref{Gsep}).
+However, in spite of its soundness, the original EPR-like approach \cite{Duan} cannot decide analytically whether a TMGS is separable or not, except for the special cases discussed in Subsec.
+VI D. This happens because it does not provide a general analytic solution.

-Third, we have explicitly proven that the EPR-like indicator of separability ${\tilde f}$ is equivalent to Simon's PPT separability marker ${\mathcal D}^{\rm PT}$.
-We stress that the resulting formula is the first direct connection between two distinct approaches to the separability problem for TMGSs.
-It might stimulate once more a reflection on the central role of the uncertainty relations in quantum mechanics.
+Another main result is Theorem 5, which explicitly proves that the EPR-like indicator of separability ${\tilde f}$ is equivalent to Simon's PPT separability marker ${\mathcal D}^{\rm PT}$.
+We have found a formula, Eq.\ (\ref{id2}), which reveals a direct connection between two distinct approaches to the separability problem for TMGSs, providing valuable insight onto it.
+At the same time, it constitutes an alternative proof of Simon's PPT separability condition via the EPR-like correlation-function method.
+This new perspective might stimulate further research concerning the central role of the uncertainty relations in quantum mechanics.
 Needless to say, the importance of the EPR-like approach is enhanced by our simple proof of its manifest consistency with Simon's PPT separability condition, whose practical usefulness is universally acknowledged.